 Menstruation should be painless.
 The idea that menstruation is normally painful is a Western idea that is not shared by Chinese culture.
 TCM can eliminate your menstrual cramps and make it so that getting your period is not disruptive or debilitating.
 This is done by treating with a combination of acupuncture, Chinese herbal medicine and moxibustion.
 Since every woman's period pain is different, and can include lower back pain, aching thighs, extreme fatigue and many other symptoms, the treatment must be tailored to each woman's symptoms.

-While taking an oral contraceptive to prevent menstrual cramps can be effective, it does not prevent the cramps from returning if you want to stop because of side effects or if you want to become pregnant.
+While taking an oral contraceptive to prevent menstrual cramps can be effective, it does not prevent the cramps from returning if you want to stop taking it because of side effects or if you want to become pregnant.
 In addition, many women prefer not to take medication continuously to avoid menstrual cramps.

 Vulvodynia and Vaginitis